How to Prevent Ear Infections in Children

 • Hearing loss

-Your doctor can check for an ear infection by looking inside your child’s ear and checking if there is pus in the middle ear.
+Your pediatrician can check for an ear infection by looking inside your child’s ear and checking if there is pus in the middle ear.

-For mild cases of middle ear infection, your doctor might recommend watchful waiting to see if antibiotics are needed, or delayed antibiotic prescribing, where the prescription is given with the suggestion to wait 2-3 days to fill it.
+For mild cases of middle ear infection, your doctor might recommend watchful waiting to see if antibiotics are needed.
+Another option is delayed antibiotic prescribing, where the doctor gives you a prescription but recommends waiting 2-3 days to fill it.

 Even when antibiotics are prescribed, they won’t take effect for 24 to 48 hours.
-Fortunately, there are simple, effective ways to reduce your child’s discomfort and pain during an ear infection, including using over-the-counter fever and pain medicine.
+Fortunately, there are easy ways to ease your child’s discomfort and pain using over-the-counter fever and pain medicine.